aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/technical-articles/aspose-cells-general/managing-workbooks-and-worksheets/extract-ole-objects-from-workbook/_index.md

 {{% alert color="primary" %}}

 Sometimes, you do need to extract OLE objects from a workbook.
-Aspose.Cells supports extracting and saving those OLe objects.
+Aspose.Cells supports extracting and saving those Ole objects.

 This article shows how to create a console application in Visual Studio.Net and extract different OLE objects from a workbook with a few simple lines of code.